 - Up – Lighting

-There were models to see – both life size (Buzz in the picture) models for posing and smaller clay models (Mike and Heimlich).
+There were models to see.
+Like this life size Buzz Lightyear.
 Other life size models include Sully and Wall-E.

 Suggestions for Your Visit to Science Behind Pixar